DaedalicEntertainment/ue4-test-automation/README.md

 https://github.com/DaedalicEntertainment/ue4-test-automation/releases

-## Bugs & Feature Requests
+## Bugs, Questions & Feature Requests

 Daedalic Test Automation Plugin is still under heavy development.
-Whenever you're experiencing issues or are missing a feature, after verifying that you are using the [latest version](https://github.com/DaedalicEntertainment/ue4-test-automation/releases) and having checked whether a [similar issue](https://github.com/DaedalicEntertainment/ue4-test-automation/issues) has already been reported, feel free to [open a new issue](https://github.com/DaedalicEntertainment/ue4-test-automation/issues/new).
+Whenever you're experiencing issues, missing a feature, or you just don't understand a part of the plugin, after verifying that you are using the [latest version](https://github.com/DaedalicEntertainment/ue4-test-automation/releases) and having checked whether a [similar issue](https://github.com/DaedalicEntertainment/ue4-test-automation/issues) has already been reported, feel free to [open a new issue](https://github.com/DaedalicEntertainment/ue4-test-automation/issues/new).
 In order to help us resolving your problem as fast as possible, please include the following details in your report:

 * Steps to reproduce
 * What happened?
 * What did you expect to happen?

 After being able to reproduce the issue, we'll look into fixing it immediately.

+## Contributing

+You want to contribute to Daedalic Test Automation Plugin?
+Great!
+Take a look at [Contributing](CONTRIBUTING.md) to get started right away!

 ## Future Work